menyala-authentick/authpro/whitepaper.md

 By solving both of these problems, we believe that a **more robust, vibrant NFT market** will ensue.

-## Solution

-We propose an **NFT Authenticity Protocol (AuthPro)** that enables NFT creators to verify the level of authenticity of an NFT.
-In parallel, we propose a **Verified Profile** that enables NFT market participants - beginning with NFT creators - to establish their community-vouched credibility.

 ### Defining Authenticity

 *Authenticity* is an intangible human concept that we have adapted and evolved to use in our everyday dealings with other people.
 What does authenticity mean in the context of NFTs?